Salina Drive-thru Recycling Center

 • The SDRC’s large 14’ tall doors enable residents and small businesses to drive their vehicle directly into the building, park at the designated spot near the recycling packer truck, shut off their engine, and remain inside the vehicle while waiting for the thumbs-up signal from staff to exit the building.
 This method helps ensure recyclables do not have to be stockpiled, sorted, or otherwise needlessly handled throughout the short process.
 Staff will quickly scan the material for unacceptable items, and if found, return those items to the customer for proper disposal.
 Staff will return containers that customers plan to reuse.

-(all recyclables are required to be clean and dry before processing)
+Acceptable Items (must be clean and dry before processing)

 • Aluminum & steel (tin) beverage & food cans